mpv-player/mpv/DOCS/man/options.rst

 ``--cover-art-whitelist=<no|yes>``
-    Whether to load files with a filename among "AlbumArt", "Album", "cover", "front", "AlbumArtSmall", "Folder", ".folder", "thumb", "front", and an extension in ``--cover-art-auto-exts``, as cover art.
-This has no effect is ``cover-art-auto`` is ``no``.
+    Whether to load files with a filename among "AlbumArt", "Album", "cover", "front", "AlbumArtSmall", "Folder", ".folder", "thumb", and an extension in ``--cover-art-auto-exts``, as cover art.
+This has no effect if ``cover-art-auto`` is ``no``.

     Default: ``yes``.